-The Quest Group, DBA: AudioQuest, warrants to the original purchaser of this AudioQuest Niagara 5000, will be free from defects in material and workmanship for a period of one year.
-The purchaser of the product is allowed 30 days from the date of purchase to complete the warranty registration by mail or on-line at the AudioQuest website.
-If the purchaser completes the aforementioned registration, the warranty period will be increased to five years from the date of purchase.
+The Quest Group, DBA: AudioQuest, warrants to the original purchaser of this AudioQuest Niagara 7000AP, will be free from defects in material and workmanship for a period of five years.
+The purchaser of the product is encouraged to complete the warranty registration by mail or on-line at the AudioQuest website.